Better screening accelerates organ offers

 As the surgical director of the University of Florida Health’s kidney-pancreas program, Kenneth Andreoni, M.D., often found it challenging to review UNetSM organ acceptance criteria.
 “There were so many characteristics of donor offers that transplant surgeons would consider ‘conditional,’” he said.

-A transplant surgeon with more than three decades of experience, Andreoni believed there was a better way to more efficiently place organs.
+An organ transplant surgeon with more than three decades of experience, Andreoni believed there was a better way to more efficiently place organs.
 He envisioned a system that provided a detailed set of acceptance criteria for offers, which health care providers could program to better determine which types of organs their hospital would accept.
 In 2014, Andreoni decided to share his idea with UNOS chief technology officer, Alex Tulchinsky.

 The former president of the United Network for Organ Sharing Board of Directors then began developing a comprehensive spreadsheet detailing the organ offers and candidate information that his hospital historically accepted.